Nash Social Distancing Games with Equity Constraints: How Inequality Aversion Affects the Spread of Epidemics: Proof of Lemma 1

 \begin{lemma} Denote by $\phi_{\mu_1,\mu_2}(t)$ the solution of \eqref{meas_DE}.
 Then, the directional derivatives ${x}'_{lu}=\mathcal D_{\delta \mu_j} \phi^{lu}_{\mu_1,\mu_2}(t)$, for $l=1,\dots,4$ and ${x}'_{5}=\mathcal D_{\delta \mu_j} \phi^{5}_{\mu_1,\mu_2}(t)$ satisfy \eqref{LTV_SYS}, with zero initial conditions. \end{lemma} \textit{Proof:} Consider the function: $\bar f :Y\times X\rightarrow X$ with:

 and the set $D=X_0\times\{\mu\in Y:\|\mu\|= n_j\}$

 The function $\bar f( \bar\mu ,x)$ is continuously Fr\'echet differentiable with respect to $x$.
 Its derivative is the operator $\mathcal{A}_{\mu_1,\mu_2}(t)$ given in \eqref{linearized_variat}--\eqref{LTV_SYS}, which is continuous and bounded in $D$.
 The directional derivative: is also continuous in $x$ and bounded in $D$.
 Furthermore, $X_0$ is positively invariant.
-Thus, Theorem 1 of \cite{banks2006sensitivity_Conv} applies and the proof is complete. $\square$
+Thus, Theorem 1 of Banks et al. (2006)\cite{banks2006sensitivity} applies and the proof is complete. $\square$

 Therefore, $F$ is continuous in $\mu_j$ and $J_j(u',\mu_j,\mu_{-j})$ is continuous in $\mu_j$, uniformly in $u'$.
 This proves \eqref{Cost_variation}.

 \begin{lemma} There is a continuous function $ f^\text{var}_{j,F,\mu_1,\mu_2}(u)$ such that the directional derivative of $F(\mu_1,\mu_2)$ on the $\delta \mu_j$ direction is given by: